santanam33/TimeSeriesProject/README.md

 # Model Building

-First, we ran the 'bc2' function on the original data.
+First, we ran applied the function `bc2` to the data.

 ```{r}